Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 Most websites have both IPv6 addresses and IPv4 addresses, though a significant number are still IPv4-only.
 There are also a few websites which are IPv6 only.
 Whether your DNS requests are for IPv4 or IPv6 addresses will usually depend on your ISP, your network equipment (such as wireless router) and the specific website you’re trying to access (with implementation of IPv6 still incomplete, not all users will be able to access IPv6-only websites).
 The majority of DNS lookups will still be IPv4, but most users will be unaware of whether they are making IPv4 or IPv6 requests if they are able to do both.

-While IPv6 leakage is not strictly the same as a standard DNS leak, it has much the same effect on privacy.
+IPv6 leakage is not strictly the same as a standard DNS leak, but it has much the same effect on privacy.
 It is an issue that any VPN user should be aware of.

 The Fix: